webpack/webpack.js.org/src/content/configuration/output.md

 ### Other Targets

-`libraryTarget: "jsonp"` - This will wrap the return value of your entry point into a jsonp wrapper.
+`libraryTarget: "jsonp"` - This will wrap the return value of your entry point into a JSONP wrapper.

 ``` javascript
 MyLibrary(_entry_return_);